BBC News at Nine

+The programme aired for the final time as a generic bulletin on 16 April 2023, before it got replaced by a TV simulcast of Nicky Campbell's phone-in show from Radio 5 Live the next day.However, has since been replaced by a generic BBC News bulletin.

 Presenters

-Annita McVeigh, Rebecca Jones and Joanna Gosling appear as relief presenters.
-Victoria Derbyshire, Geeta Guru-Murthy, Ben Brown, Ben Thompson, Victoria Valentine, Luxmy Gopal, Ben Boulos and Kasia Madera also appear as backup relief presenters.
+Annita McVeigh, Rebecca Jones and Joanna Gosling appeared as relief presenters.
+Victoria Derbyshire, Geeta Guru-Murthy, Ben Brown, Ben Thompson, Victoria Valentine, Luxmy Gopal, Ben Boulos and Kasia Madera also appeared as backup relief presenters.